 5G is the fifth generation of broadband cellular network technology, mostly known as the data connection of your cell phone (besides talk and text).
 Supposedly, G is short for Global System for Mobile communications or GSM.

-5G brings the wireless speed up a huge notch with the cap of up to 10Gbps (or 10,000Mbps) and; it has other improvements.
-In real life, you can expect the sustained speed of a few Gbps.
+5G brings the wireless speed up a huge notch with the cap of up to 10Gbps (or 10,000Mbps), and; it has other improvements.
+In real life, you can expect sustained speeds of a few Gbps.
 And that has a lot of implications.

 How we connect now

-Currently, there are few ways to get to the Internet: DSL, Cable, Fiber-optic and cellular.
+There are a few ways to get to the Internet: DSL, Cable, Fiber-optic, and cellular.
 The first three are traditional residential broadband connections with speeds varying from 15Mbps to 250Mbps, or even 1Gbps in rare cases, with a very high (1000GB) monthly data cap or no cap at all.

-The forth option is 4G and, it’s expensive.
-Generally, you pay some $80/month for a pseudo unlimited plan, which only gives you fast speed for the first 15GB of data per billing cycle.
-Any data above that will be throttled down at much lower speeds.
+The fourth option is 4G, and it’s expensive.
+Generally, you pay some $80/month for a pseudo unlimited plan, which only gives you a fast speed for the first 15GB of data per month.
+After that, the carrier will throttle down the speed for the rest of the billing cycle.

 The new 5G standard will likely change all that.